-IMPORTANT: This e-mail is for feedback and suggestions only.
-OJP does not send replies from this mailbox to messages it receives in this mailbox.
-Any prospective applicant that has specific questions on any program or technical aspect of the solicitation must use the appropriate telephone number or e-mail listed on the front of this solicitation document to obtain information.
+IMPORTANT: This email is for feedback and suggestions only.
+OJP does not reply from this mailbox to messages it receives in this mailbox.
+Any prospective applicant that has specific questions on any program or technical aspect of the solicitation must use the appropriate telephone number or email listed on the front of this document to obtain information.
 These contacts are provided to help ensure that prospective applicants can directly reach an individual who can address specific questions in a timely manner.

-If you are interested in being a reviewer for other OJP grant applications, please e-mail your resume to oippeerreview@l-secb.com.
-(Do not send your resume to the OJP Solicitation Feedback email account.)
+If you are interested in being a reviewer for other OJP grant applications, please email your résumé to oipprsupport@usdoj.gov.
+(Do not send your résumé to the OJP Solicitation Feedback email account.)
 Note: Neither you nor anyone else from your organization or entity can be a peer reviewer in a competition in which you or your organization/entity has submitted an application.